jamestbest/Comodo/README.md

 `-mcpu=arm7tdmi` This is one of the supported architectures listed [here](https://studentnet.cs.manchester.ac.uk/resources/software/komodo/) under target systems

-`-T linkerscript.lds` This will override the normal linker script.
+`-T link.lds` This will override the normal linker script.
 More info below

 ## Linker script
 The linker script is just the basic script but with the .text section moved to 0x0.
 There is currently a bug that appears only on one machine I've tried where PHDR segment not covered by LOAD segment is displayed when compiling.
 I think this has to do with me removing all of the header data by moving the text section.
 Or at least I think I'm removing the header data, I'm not really sure.